 After Dark Walk-Environmental Health and Safety plans a yearly campus wide Walk in the Dark.
 This is a program that engages students, staff, and faculty and takes preventative measures for our campus safety.
-The objectives of the walk are to observe and document lighting issues, shrubbery/landscaping issues, and uneven or broken pavement that may impact university community members' safety while on campus after dark police officers and security personnel who provide information to students about the department, the After Dark Escort program, personal safety and crime prevention tips, the RAD program, crime statistics, the Campus Alert System, policies for skateboard use, and other similar information.
+The objectives of the walk are to observe and document lighting issues, shrubbery/landscaping issues, and uneven or broken pavement that may impact university community members' safety while on campus after dark.

+Plazafest- This campus event is held at the beginning of fall and spring semesters.
+As part of Plazafest, UUDPS provides a booth staffed with police officers and security personnel who provide information to students about the department, the After Dark Escort program, personal safety and crime prevention tips, the RAD program, crime statistics, the Campus Alert System, policies for skateboard use, and other similar information.
 The Center for Student Wellness provides information about Victim/ Survivor Advocacy and Bystander Intervention.